NEED HELP? Talk To A Door Expert.

 Don’t Roll the Dice with Residential Hinges

-Even if you find the right fit and screw hole pattern, it is strongly advised that you use commercial hinges for commercial doors.
+Even if you find the right fit and screw hole pattern, we strongly advise using commercial hinges for commercial doors.
 Residential hinges do not meet the same testing standards as commercial hinges when it comes to durability, safety, and security.

 Most residential hinges are designed for lighter doors that are not as heavily used.
 They simply will not withstand the weight of a heavy commercial door, particularly if it is an entryway door or located in another high-volume area.
 When residential hinges fail, it can cause damage to your door and disrupt your business operations.